 - The Doctor Thirteen: Architecture and Morality backup had The DCU's premier skeptic exploring Comic Book Limbo and coming into conflict with the shapers of the universe (who bear a strange similarity to the authors working on 52).

 - Captain Carrot and His Amazing Zoo Crew! after the Oz/Wonderland miniseries generally only ever appeared as background gags or in Take Thats to their comparatively Lighter and Softer tone.

-- Darkhawk was in limbo for a few, recently returning in a few crossovers.
+- Darkhawk was in limbo for a few years, recently returning in a few crossovers.

 - Of all characters, the X-Men were technically placed in limbo for about half a year in the 70's.
 Their series was put on hiatus and only reprints were being published with Marvel contemplating cancelling it all together.
-Luckily, Chris Claremont and Dave Cockrum restarted the book with an all new team featuring a certain short guy with claws and the rest was history.
+Luckily, writer Len Wein (who was soon replaced by Chris Claremont) and artist Dave Cockrum restarted the book with an all new team featuring a certain short guy with claws, and the rest was history.